mrcotter/tsp-ea/trunk/README.txt

 		ant

 	  The object files will be in the "build" folder, whilst the jar file can be found in the "lib" folder.

+	- After first compiling, if you edit the config.txt file, just type:

+		ant run

+	  The program will read from the config file and run the algorithms.

 	- To cleanup all the object files and generated jar file , open terminal and jump to the root folder, then type: